-Opposed to characters, backgrounds are novel actors used to represent a back layer of the scene: locations, sceneries, landscapes or anything that should always appear behind the characters.
+Opposed to characters, backgrounds are actors used to represent a back layer of the scene: locations, sceneries, landscapes or anything that should always appear behind the characters.

 A background actor is defined with a name, appearance, visibility and transform (position, rotation, scale).
 It can change appearance, visibility and transform over time.